Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents: Data Recipe

 \section{Data Recipe}

 We design an automatic web trajectory synthesis pipeline that explores websites to generate diverse web trajectories.
-It utilizes Playwright\footnote{https://playwright.dev/} to execute actions and collect metadata from real-world websites, starting from an initial URL.\footnote{For a 4K subset of trajectories, we instruct GPT-4o to navigate to the target website by formulating a Google search query based on the task description.} The metadata includes screenshots, HTML, A11y tree, and actions in grounded and natural language forms.
-The action space is given in Table~\ref{tab:action}.
+It utilizes Playwright\footnote{https://playwright.dev/} to execute actions and collect metadata from real-world websites, starting from an initial URL.\footnote{For a \num{4}K subset of trajectories, we instruct GPT-4o to navigate to the target website by formulating a Google search query based on the task description.} The metadata includes screenshots, HTML, A11y tree, and actions in grounded and natural language forms.